Barnes & Noble boots out CEO for policy violations

-(Reuters) - Barnes & Noble Inc (BKS.N) said on Tuesday it terminated Demos Parneros as chief executive officer, citing violations of the bookseller’s policies.
+(Reuters) - Barnes & Noble Inc said on Tuesday it terminated Demos Parneros as chief executive officer, citing violations of the bookseller’s policies.

 The company said the action was taken by its board, but did not provide further details.